 How do I Fix Error 53 on Steam?

 The error code 53 is basically triggered when Steam servers are unable to handle your request.
 If you are receiving this error code, you can fix it up by restarting your game, rebooting your device, and check your internet connection.
-If all these general fixes don’ help, make sure Steam servers are not down, disable your antivirus, or change the Download region.
+If all these general fixes don’ help, make sure Steam servers are not down.
+You can also disable your antivirus, or change the Download region.
 There are some more solutions to fix error 53 on Steam that you can check out.